Are We Setting Recovery Weights Too Low? Insight From an FBT Therapist

 • Lack of available growth records data to determine an individualized recovery weight

-• Client resistance—pushing for higher weights requires overcoming greater resistance and anxiety from the patient and sometimes family over higher weights.
+• Client resistance—pushing for higher weights requires overcoming greater resistance and anxiety from the patient and sometimes the family over higher weights.

 • Weight stigmaeven treatment providers may be susceptible to society’s war on obesity, and consequently may err on the side of under-restoring a teen in recovery.